kimvanwyk/ndlc_website/content/info/location.md

 draft: false
 ---

-The club meets on the fourth Thursday of each month at 19.30.
+The club meets on the third Saturday of each month at 14.30.
 We meet at our clubhouse, on the corner of Uitsig and Prospect Hall Roads, Durban North.

 <p>
 <p>